Revenue & Tax

 NHFPI seeks to improve public understanding of New Hampshire’s revenue system, its role in financing state expenditures, and the impact it has on families and individuals at different income levels.

-How Public Services are Funded in New Hampshire at the State and Local Levels, and the Impacts of the COVID-19 Crisis
+Funding Public Services in New Hampshire at the State and Local Levels

-Presented by Phil Sletten, Senior Policy Analyst at the New Hampshire Fiscal Policy Institute, to the New Hampshire Government Finance ...
+Presented by Phil Sletten, Research Director at the New Hampshire Fiscal Policy Institute, to a class administered by the New ...